Surakshajain06/ECG-Classification-using-Autoencoder/readme.md

   </figure>
 </div>

-&nbspThe Association for the Advancement of Medical Instrumentation (AAMI) standardizes ECG beat classification into five main groups:
+&nbsp;The Association for the Advancement of Medical Instrumentation (AAMI) standardizes ECG beat classification into five main groups:

 **N (Normal Beats)**
-&nbspIncludes normal sinus beats, left/right bundle branch block beats, and atrial escape beats.
+&nbsp;Includes normal sinus beats, left/right bundle branch block beats, and atrial escape beats.
 These represent regular heart rhythms without significant abnormalities.

 **S (Supraventricular Ectopic Beats)**
-&nbspIncludes atrial premature beats and aberrant atrial premature beats.
+&nbsp;Includes atrial premature beats and aberrant atrial premature beats.
 Originates from the atria and occurs earlier than expected in the normal rhythm.

 **V (Ventricular Ectopic Beats)**
-&nbspIncludes premature ventricular contractions (PVCs) and ventricular escape beats.
+&nbsp;Includes premature ventricular contractions (PVCs) and ventricular escape beats.
 Arises from the ventricles, either too early (PVC) or as a backup rhythm when higher pacemakers fail (escape).

 **F (Fusion Beats)**
-&nbsp;A hybrid beat created when an ectopic ventricular beat coincides with a normal beat, producing a waveform with mixed characteristics.
+&nbsp;;A hybrid beat created when an ectopic ventricular beat coincides with a normal beat, producing a waveform with mixed characteristics.

 **Q (Unknown/Other Beats)**
-&nbsp;Beats that cannot be classified into the above groups due to noise, artifacts, or rare morphologies.
+&nbsp;;Beats that cannot be classified into the above groups due to noise, artifacts, or rare morphologies.

 <div align="center">
   <figure>